EligeBader/Recommender-Systems-Amazon-Product-Recommendations/README.md

 ![Recommender System](https://img.shields.io/badge/Recommender-System-yellow) ![Machine Learning](https://img.shields.io/badge/Machine%20Learning-Classification-red)

+Implementing a recommender system is a powerful way for the company to enhance customer experience and drive growth.
+By analyzing user behavior and preferences, the system delivers personalized content, products, and services, significantly increasing user engagement and satisfaction.
+This not only boosts sales and customer retention but also provides valuable insights into consumer trends and preferences, guiding strategic decision-making.
+For stakeholders, the recommender system fosters a competitive edge, ensures efficient resource allocation, and maximizes return on investment, thereby aligning company goals with stakeholder interests for sustained success.

 ## 📜 Description
 The main goal of this project is to build a book recommender system using collaborative filtering and SVD.
 The system utilizes Amazon book ratings and provides recommendations based on user preferences.
 I created a Streamlit web app for an interactive recommendation experience.